2020 CITC Partnership Report

 in after-school programs.

-through 48 Peer Support events in 2019, including youth prevention, prison in-reach and opioid prevention coalitions.
+reached through Peer Support events in 2020, including youth prevention, prison in-reach and opioid prevention coalitions.

 Child & Family Services

-or received other services through our Child and Family programs
+gained parenting skills or received other services through our Child and Family programs in 2020.

 after receiving services that promote safety and well-being for the entire family.